InstituteForGlobalEcology/ReScape/README.md

 If you need to free up storage space, consider deleting the intermediate-image diagnostics after verifying that the images were accurately transformed.

-Users who wish to modify the *ReScape* source code can navigate to LINK and download the <ins>ReScape.py</ins> file.
+Users who wish to modify the *ReScape* source code can navigate to https://github.com/InstituteForGlobalEcology/ReScape/releases/tag/v1.0.0 and download the <ins>ReScape.py</ins> file.

 ## Section H: Terms of Use and Attribution
 Notably, the use of *ReScape* must attribute the authors, be noncommercial, and inherit the CC BY-NC-SA license in perpetuity if derivative work is created.
 Please refer to the <ins>LICENSE.txt</ins> file for *ReScape*’s complete Terms of Use.